State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Digital Twin and Digital Thread Capabilities

-As emphasized previously in Section~\ref{sec:Section3-A}, even within a single domain such as PMx, DT capabilities are often shaped by immediate and application-specific needs.
-This approach prioritizes resolving current challenges faced by stakeholders at the expense of long-term strategic considerations and future system evolution.
-For instance, PMx tasks focused on prognosis require the ability to foresee potential future states or RUL \cite{venkatesan2019health,karve2020digital}, primarily focusing on the what-if simulation capabilities, unlike PMx tasks centered on outlier detection.
-In the automobile industry, there is a need for multi-physics modeling to facilitate collaboration among various systems like electronics, electromagnetics, and brake pads \cite{magargle2017simulation}.
-This sharply contrasts with bridge maintenance, which prioritizes long-term endurance and structural stability, relying predominantly on physics of material stress and strain \cite{ye2019twin}.
-While the focus of DTs varies substantially across PMx applications, a discernible set of capabilities unique to PMx can be identified.
-These capabilities are distilled from a broad literature review surveying DT capabilities across PMx application areas.
-The resulting literature is selected based on stringent criteria ensuring their relevance and comprehensiveness.
-Filtering relevant papers comprises three steps: string search, abstract filtering, and content filtering.
-During each step, we refine the search criteria to filter out irrelevant articles and proceedings.\\
+Even within a single domain such as PMx, DT capabilities are often shaped by immediate, application-specific needs.
+This approach prioritizes addressing current challenges faced by stakeholders, sometimes at the expense of long-term strategic considerations and future system evolution.
+For instance, PMx tasks focused on prognosis require the ability to predict potential future states or RUL~\cite{venkatesan2019health,karve2020digital}, emphasizing `what-if' simulation capabilities, in contrast to PMx tasks centered on outlier detection.
+In the automobile industry, there is a need for multi-physics modeling to facilitate collaboration among various systems like electronics, electromagnetics, and brake pads~\cite{magargle2017simulation}.
+This sharply contrasts with bridge maintenance, which prioritizes long-term endurance and structural stability, relying predominantly on the physics of material stress and strain~\cite{ye2019twin}.
+While the focus of DTs varies substantially across PMx applications, a distinct set of capabilities unique to PMx can be identified.
+These capabilities are distilled from a comprehensive literature review of DT capabilities across PMx application areas.
+The selected literature is based on stringent criteria ensuring relevance and comprehensiveness, with the filtering process involving three steps: string search, abstract filtering, and content filtering.
+At each step, search criteria are refined to eliminate irrelevant articles and proceedings.